New universal operator approximation theorem for encoder-decoder architectures: Applications

-\end{corollary} It is to be stressed again that the choice of $G_n$ is independent on the compact set $K$, which is statement \ref{fig:approximation_types:(B)} in Figure \ref{fig:approximation_types}.
-This is in contrast to the results in \cite{Chen1995_approx_thm, Lu2021_DeepONet}, in which the weaker statement \ref{fig:approximation_types:(A)} was shown. \begin{remark} If $\Y$ is a Banach space that has a Schauder basis, one can also choose a Schauder basis $(v_n)_{n\in \N}\subset S$ of $\Y$ from any dense set $S\subset \Y$.
-This is because Schauder bases are stable against small perturbations, see for example \cite[Proposition I.1.7]{Lindenstrauß_classical_banach_spaces}.
-Therefore, instead of using the dense decoder $D_n^\Y$ in Corollary \ref{coro:classical_DeepONets}, one could also use the basis decoder from Section \ref{sec:Tn_schauder} corresponding to $(v_n)_{n\in \N}\subset S$ and obtain a similar approximation result. \end{remark}
+\begin{remark} If $\Y(\Omega_\Y, \R)$ has a Schauder basis and $S\subset \Y$ is a dense set, there exists a Schauder basis of $\Y$ from $S$.
+This is because Schauder bases are stable against small perturbations, see for example \cite[Proposition I.1.7]{Lindenstrauss_classical_banach_spaces}.
+Therefore, instead of using the dense decoders, one could also use the basis decoders from \Cref{thm:schauder_basis_BAP} corresponding to a Schauder basis of, for example, neural networks and obtain again an approximation result for classical DeepONets. \end{remark}